spdx/license-list-XML/DOCS/faq.md

 The SPDX project is comprised of various teams who focus on different aspects of the overall project.
 The SPDX-legal team is comprised of lawyers, project managers, engineers, developers, and other people interested in licensing issues.
 Anyone is welcome and we aim to be a friendly group!

 The SPDX-legal team leads are listed here: https://spdx.dev/about/governance/

+##  What does it mean when a license ID is "deprecated"?
+A license identifier is "deprecated" when there is an updated license identifier and the deprecated license identifier.
+SPDX aims to not changes license identifiers, unless there is a compelling reason and is not a decision taken lightly.
+Deprecated license identifiers, while remaining valid, should no longer be used.
+The URL to each deprecated license is retained and those license pages are updated to note the deprecation.

 # How do I request adding a license to the SPDX License List?